Vokturz/vnavarro.dev/data/posts/python-in-browser.md

 ## Real-time Output Streaming

 Traditional code execution shows results only after completion.
-For a true notebook-like experience, a real-time output streaming that captures `print()` statements and displays them as they happen has been implemented using a StreamingStdout class.
-This custom stdout handler captures all output and sends it back to the main thread via `postMessage`, creating a live terminal-like experience.
+For a true notebook-like experience, real-time output streaming captures `print()` statements and displays them as they happen.
+The Pyodide worker intercepts stdout and stderr, sending output back to the main thread via `postMessage` for immediate display, creating a live terminal-like experience.

 ```python
 print("Hello")